-Schedule is compatible with Leopard, Snow Leopard, Lion and Mountain Lion.
+Schedule is compatible with Snow Leopard (10.6) and higher.

 Schedule was developed to help Users plan and track projects.
 Schedule is $20 shareware.
 Users can try Schedule in Demo Mode for up to ten launches before registration is required.

 When you launch Schedule, you see an empty Task Table and some fields and controls.